breadbread1984/OCR-tf2/README.md

 ## train the ocr

-train with the following command
+the OCR part of the project is an implement of CRNN introduced in paper "An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition" . train the model with the following command

 ```bash
 python3 train.py ocr